Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

-Follow this guide to learn the essentials of the W-9 form to stay on the right track for taxes.
+Follow this guide to learn the essentials of the W-9 form.

 What is a W-9 form?

-The W-9 form is officially called a “Request for Taxpayer Identification Number and Certification.”
-It’s a key document used by the IRS to gather information from individuals who provide services as independent contractors or freelancers and other businesses acting as vendors.
+The W-9 form is an IRS form called the “Request for Taxpayer Identification Number and Certification.”
+This document gathers information from those who provide services as independent contractors or freelancers and other businesses acting as vendors.

-Unlike traditional employees, whose tax details are collected through W-4 forms, individuals working independently must fill out a W-9.
-You provide your Taxpayer Identification Number (TIN), which could be a Social Security number (SSN) or Employer Identification Number (EIN).
+When filling out a W9, you provide your Taxpayer Identification Number (TIN) – either your Social Security number (SSN) or Employer Identification Number (EIN).
 The W-9 helps businesses accurately report to the IRS the money paid to contractors, ensuring everyone pays their taxes accurately.

 In some cases, other businesses that pay you income in the form of interest or dividends, like a bank or real estate brokerage, may ask for a W-9 so they can prepare accurate 1099 forms during tax season.